Helping millions of people navigate the world of technology.

 Search automatically for drivers

-If you recently updated drivers before the Blue Screen of Death (BSoD) occured, consider rolling them back.
+If you recently updated drivers before the Blue Screen of Death (BSoD) occurred, consider rolling them back.

-Step 2: Expand any category with the newly updated driver and double-click on your driver.
+Step 1: Expand any category with the newly updated driver > double-click on your driver.

 open driver properties